shivamndave/Project-Slojd/README.md

 This project is in Python and JavaScript

-Python 3.x used in the process, download python 3.x and then in the terminal write python3 "filename" to run it!
+Python 2.x used in the process, download python 2.x and then in the terminal write python "filename" to run it!
 Yes this is for Jan.